 I always suggest using coconut oil, apple cider vinegar, and tea tree oil together so that you can effectively suffocate and kill the adults while dehydrating the eggs.
 Using a nitpicker to ensure all eggs are gone is also essential.

 If you have clothing items that are musty, moldy, or particularly stinky (gym clothes, anyone?), tea tree oil can help freshen things up.
 Because it possesses antibacterial properties, tea tree oil works great on laundry that needs deeper cleaning than standard detergent.

 If you want to freshen up your laundry, add 5-10 drops of tea tree oil to your laundry detergent.
-You can also spot-clean areas that smell bad by using a mixture of tea tree oil, vinegar and water.
+You can also spot-clean areas that smell bad by using a mixture of tea tree oil, vinegar, and water.

 9. Mold Killer

 Tea tree oil works as an effective mold deterrent thanks to its anti-fungal and antiseptic properties.
 It is important to stop mold when you see it, as most people experience symptoms from mold that turn into “mysterious” health conditions later on.
 Black mold is particularly concerning.
 Consider diffusing tea tree oil to help kill mold spores and other bad bacteria.
 You can also spot-clean areas of mold with straight tea tree oil, and then letting it dry.
-You can re-apply a couple days later, and then once a week after that to ensure the mold doesn’t return.
+You can re-apply a couple of days later, and then once a week after that to ensure the mold doesn’t return.

 10. Natural Deodorant

-Being naturally antibacterial, tea tree oil can help combat the bacteria that contributes to smelly body odor.
-You can make homemade tea tree oil deodorant by mixing a couple drops of tea tree oil with coconut oil and baking soda.
+Being naturally antibacterial, tea tree oil can help combat the bacteria that contribute to smelly body odor.
+You can make homemade tea tree oil deodorant by mixing a couple of drops of tea tree oil with coconut oil and baking soda.
 Alternatively, you can mix tea tree oil into myBase Deodorant, which is a natural deodorant product specifically designed so you can add whatever essential oil you want, each time you use it!